theMillenniumFalcon/book-microservice/README.md

     ]
   }
   ```
- ## User interaction service
+ ## User Events service
- - User Interaction service is basically to record events done by the user.
+ - User Events service is basically to record events done by the user.
 In this case the service records 2 types of
    events - Like and Read.
  - Like - The content liked by the current user.
  - Read - The content i.e book completely read by the user.